exograph/exograph/docs/docs/managing-env.md

 EXO_JWT_SECRET=your-dev-secret
 ```

-### Shared Files
+### Mode-specific Shared Files

-If you want to share the same environment variables across multiple modes, you can create a `.env` or `.env.{mode}` file.
-You may commit these files to version control for shared configuration.
-For example, you can create a `.env.dev` file with the following content to use a shared SMTP server for development:
+For mode-specific variables you want to share with your team, use a `.env.{mode}` file.
+You may commit these files to version control.
+For example, you can create a `.env.dev` file with the following content to use a shared SMTP server during development:

 ```properties
 MAIL_HOST=dev.example.com